mrplanktonlex/Old_ng2formsprojs/itr2/readme.txt

 <form (ngSubmit) = "myOnSubmit()" #f="ngForm">
 NOTE:= in html it is ngForm. plz note this.
 VIMP. in  html it should not be NgForm or ngform or something else, else it will croak

+Now, u have a more complete look at the formobj using NgForm + ngForm